-- reducing the risk of sexual transmission to discordant partners in adolescents who are sexually active.
+- Reducing the risk of sexual transmission to discordant partners in adolescents who are sexually active; and

 Strategies to achieve these goals require complex balancing of sometimes competing considerations.

-Use and selection of ART: The treatment of choice for HIV-infected children is a regimen containing at least three drugs from at least two classes of ARV drugs.
-The Panel has recommended several preferred and alternative regimens (see What Drugs to Start: Initial Combination Therapy for Antiretroviral-Naive Children).
+The treatment of choice for HIV-infected children is a regimen containing at least three drugs from at least two classes of ARV drugs.
+The Panel has recommended several preferred and alternative regimens (see What to Start).
 The most appropriate regimen for an individual child depends on multiple factors as noted above.
 A regimen that is characterized as an alternative choice may be a preferred regimen for some patients.

-Drug sequencing and preservation of future treatment options: The choice of ARV treatment regimens should include consideration of future treatment options, such as the presence of or potential for drug resistance.
+The choice of ARV treatment regimens should include consideration of future treatment options, such as the presence of or potential for drug resistance.
 Multiple changes in ARV drug regimens can rapidly exhaust treatment options and should be avoided.
 Appropriate sequencing of drugs for use in initial and second-line therapy can preserve future treatment options and is another strategy to maximize long-term benefit from therapy.
-Current recommendations for initial therapy are to use two classes of drugs (see What Drugs to Start: Initial Combination Therapy for Antiretroviral-Naive Children), thereby sparing three classes of drugs for later use.
+Current recommendations for initial therapy are to use two classes of drugs (see What to Start), thereby sparing three classes of drugs for later use.

 Click here to view this table as an image

-Table 6.
-1994 Revised HIV Pediatric Classification System: Clinical Categories
+Table 4.
+1994 Revised HIV Pediatric (Age <13 Years) Classification System: Clinical Categories*

 |Category N: Not Symptomatic